Thomas Chalmers

-Thomas Chalmers FRSE (17 March 1780 – 31 May 1847), was a Scottish minister, professor of theology, political economist, and a leader of both the Church of Scotland and of the Free Church of Scotland.
+Thomas Chalmers FRSE (17 March 1780 – 31 May 1847), was a Scottish Presbyterian minister, professor of theology, political economist, and a leader of both the Church of Scotland and of the Free Church of Scotland.
 He has been called "Scotland's greatest nineteenth-century churchman".

 He served as Vice-president of the Royal Society of Edinburgh from 1835 to 1842.

 The New Zealand town of Port Chalmers was named after Chalmers.
 A bust of Chalmers is on display in the Hall of Heroes of the National Wallace Monument in Stirling.

 The Thomas Chalmers Centre in Kirkliston is named after him.

 Early life

 He was born at Anstruther in Fife, the son of Elizabeth Hall and John Chalmers, a merchant.

 Age 11 Chalmers attended the University of St Andrews studying mathematics.
 In January 1799 he was licensed as a preacher of the gospel by the St Andrews presbytery.
 In May 1803, after attending further courses of lectures at the University of Edinburgh, and acting as assistant to the professor of mathematics at St Andrews, he was ordained as minister of Kilmany, about 9 miles from the university town, where he continued to lecture.
 Kilmany was a small and predominantly agricultural parish, with a population under 800 in 1811.